Studying abroad requires advance planning, some flexibility, and good communication with the study abroad office.

 While most students study away their junior year, it is possible as early as second semester in your sophomore year or as late as your senior year.
 You may also choose a semester, year-long, May term* or summer program.
 Whatever you choose, it takes careful planning and it’s never too early to start.

-Step 1: Attend Study Abroad 101 and Review Requirements
+Step 1: Attend Study Abroad & Away 101 and Review Requirements

-- The first thing we normally recommend that students do is attend a Study Abroad 101 information session and attend any relevant information sessions.
-This will give you a basic overview of the process and what options are available.
+- The first step for all students who plan to study abroad OR Away (in the US) is to attend a Study Abroad & Away 101 Information Session, which are held monthly throughout the semester.
+This is required for all students and will give you a basic overview of the process and what options are available.